 (3) In relation to a continuing West State Super Member, a reference in regulation 68(1) to costs includes a reference to costs incurred before the commencement day.

-39. Interest (r.
-69)
+39. Current determination under GES Act s.
+38I(2) as to interest, effect of for r.
+69(2) etc.

 (1) A current determination by the Board under section 38I(2) of the GES Act as to the calculation and crediting of interest to member’s accounts continues as a decision of the Board under regulation 69(2).

 (2) The time at which the Board first credits interest to the benefit account of a continuing West State Super Member must not be more than 12 months after interest was last credited to the member’s account under section 38I(1) of the GES Act.

-40. Entitlement to benefits
+40. Benefit unpaid at 17 Feb 2001, entitlement to

 If a continuing West State Super Member was, immediately before the commencement day, entitled to a benefit from the 1993 scheme but as at that day the benefit had not been paid (whether as a result of the operation of section 38K of the GES Act or otherwise), the entitlement continues as an entitlement to a benefit from the West State Super Scheme.

-41. Death and disablement benefits (r.
-70, 71 and 72)
+41. Death and disablement benefits, calculation of for r.
+70, 71 and 72 etc.

 (1) For the purposes of regulations 70, 71 and 72 the period during which a continuing West State Super Member has been a statutory Member includes the period during which he or she was a statutory member of the 1993 scheme.